 An overall aim of this study is to provide an assessment of CMIP6 models that can be applied by users that wish to create filtered sub-sets for Europe, for a range of applications and also wish to remove the least representative models.
+The assess-

-The assessment information could be applied to a filtering approach that is tailored depending on the criteria of interest.
-The assessment used in this study contains both subjective and objective assessment criteria combines a qualitative and quantitative approach.
-To some extent there is always a degree of subjectivity when grading models for performance, even where more objective techniques are used, such as clustering based on evaluation statistics, (e.g. seasonal RMSE, correlation, bias as used for the blocking frequency here) there is still the difficulty of identifying where the thresholds are for what is a 'Satisfactory' or 'Inadequate' 'Satisfactory' or 'Inadequate' model should lie, and the assessment of the relative importance of one metric versus another (Knutti, 2010).
-The assessment of a satisfactory 'Satisfactory' model will also inevitably be relative to the performance of other models in the ensembleto some extent.
-In the approach shown here, where the quantitative thresholds were used to guide the model classifications, these thresholds were initially largely determined from the distribution of performance for the ensemble.
-If the same performance assessment that has been used here, were applied to the CMIP5 ensemble, it is likely that a much larger portion of the models would be excluded.
-There is a clear indication of improvements in the regional processes for CMIP6, reflecting the improvements as documented in the direct comparisons of Borchert et al. (2021b), Bock et al. (2020) , Davini and d'Andrea (2020), Priestley et al. (2020).
+- 540 ment information could be applied to a filtering approach that is tailored depending on the criteria of interest.
+The assessment used in this study combines a qualitative and quantitative approach.
+To some extent there is always a degree of subjectivity when grading models for performance, even where more objective techniques are used, such as clustering based on evaluation statistics, (e.g. seasonal RMSE, correlation, bias as used for the blocking frequency here) there is still the difficulty of identifying where the thresholds are for what is a 'Satisfactory' or 'Inadequate' model should lie, and the assessment of the relative importance of one metric versus another (Knutti, 2010).
+The assessment of a 'Satisfactory' model will also inevitably - be relative to the performance of other models in the ensemble.
+In the approach shown here, where the quantitative thresholds were used to guide the model classifications, these thresholds were largely determined from the distribution of performance for the ensemble.
 It has also been an aim throughout to maintain consistency in the way that the classifications are applied for each of the assessment criteria.
 In practice this can be difficult to achieve as many of the GCMs generally capture some of the large-scale processes relatively poorly (e.g. blocking frequency and CEU precipitation) in comparison to others for each criteria, and also due to the difficulty in evaluating others (e.g. AMOC).

 A further challenge is that not all models have been assessed against all criteria.
 Analyses that assessed storm tracks, blocking frequency and the AMOC provide valuable further information regarding the performance of the models, but were not available for every model in the study, therefore it was necessary to consider whether a model should be eliminated on the basis of one of these criteria, when other models where their performance was unknown may be kept in the selection.
-It was found to be the case that the flags for exclusion did not occur in isolation, severe errors (red flags) for large scale circulation, storm tracks and blocking frequency often occurred in more than one criteria criterion (or in some cases alongside multiple orange flags).
-Severe errors (or Inadequate Inadequate', i.e., those flagged red) in the AMOC, another criteria criterion where data was limited, also did not occur in isolation and were found to occur in a few models that had also been flagged as Inadequate (red flagged) due to poor circulation features and in particular the poor representation of storm tracks.
-For examplewere due to a very weak representation of this feature and where this is the case a severe cold bias in the SPG region was also present (NESM3).
+It was found to be the case that the flags for exclusion did not occur in isolation, severe errors (red flags) for large scale circulation, storm tracks and blocking frequency often occurred in more than one criterion (or in some cases alongside multiple orange flags).
+Severe errors (or 'Inadequate', i.e., those flagged red) in the AMOC, another criterion where data was limited, were due to a very weak representation of this feature and where this is the case a severe cold bias in the SPG region was also present (NESM3).

-Considering the regional impact of eliminating the models flagged as 'Inadequate' (flagged red, Fig. 5); the lowest temperature response models are excluded in summer (JJA) for the NEU, CEU and MED (Fig. 8).
-For summer rainfall, in the case of a

-640 red flag for a very weak AMOC in the NESM3 model, severe winter cold bias (red flagged) in the NA SST were also found to be presentNEU and MED, many of the models showing a more neutral change in rainfall are excluded.
+Considering the regional impact of eliminating the models flagged as 'Inadequate' (flagged red, Fig. 5); the lowest temper-ature response models are excluded in summer (JJA) for the NEU, CEU and MED (Fig. 8).
+For summer rainfall, in the NEU and MED, many of the models showing a more neutral change in rainfall are excluded.
 Greater warming is generally linked to stronger summer drying and increased winter precipitation.
 The exclusion of many models with a more modest projected temperature increase also excludes many of the more neutral projected changes in precipitation.